 Giovanna says that on the day of her death the money that she has “in the Sal” [on deposit with the Provveditori al Sal] should go to “Camilla mia fagliola che deve esser moglie del S[igno]r Gio.
 Batt[ist]a Vivaldi.”
 It is possible, therefore, that the marriage of Camilla to Gio.
 Battista Vivaldi had been a tacit part of the agreement of 1675.
-(The Vivaldis’ first child— named Gabriella Antonia, born on 13 November 1676--may have been conceived some months before this document was drafted. ill-fated , who, baptised on 29 November, only survived until June 1678.
-She was buried a month after the christening of the Vivaldis’ first son, Antonio, and three months after his birth (4 March 1678).)
-Camilla’s pregnancy, which could well have been evident by June 1676, does not appear to have contributed to an apparent decline is her mother’s health, because Giovanna seems to hold her daughter higher in favor than she did her son Salvatore or her (step-) daughter, Maria.
+The Vivaldis’ first child—a daughter named Gabriella Antonia, born on 13 November 1676--may have been conceived some months before this document was drafted.
+The ill-fated infant, who was baptised on 29 November, only survived until June 1678.
+She was buried a month after the christening of the Vivaldis’ first son, Antonio, and three months after his birth (4 March 1678).
+Camilla’s pregnancy, which could well have been evident by June 1676, does not appear to have contributed to an apparent decline is her mother’s health, for Giovanna seems to have held her daughter in higher favor than she did her son Salvatore or her (step-) daughter, Maria.
 Camilla was ordered in the will to give linens, shirts, and other (unspecified) items “a sua sorella Maria”.
 The codicil concerns Salvatore, who is to receive 5 ducats, whereas in the will he was to receive only a camissa.
-The four ospedali of Venice were also to receive small remembrances.
-The signing of both the will and the codicil were witness by Antonio Gandolfo, a barber with whom G. B. Vivaldi is known to have worked in the 1670s, and a fruit-seller named Carlo Cambianega.
+The four ospedali of Venice were also to receive small remembrances, a common provision of Venetian wills.
+The signing of both the will and the codicil were witnessed by Antonio Gandolfo, a barber with whom G. B. Vivaldi is known to have worked in the 1670s, and a fruit-seller named Carlo Cambianega.

-The banns were read for the first time at San Giovanni in Bragora on 7 June 1676, the day after the codicil was written.
+The banns for the forthcoming Calicchio-Vivaldi marriage were read for the first time at San Giovanni in Bragora on 7 June 1676, the day after the codicil was written.
 The other two readings (putatively for the 8th and 9th) were suspended.
 Giovanni Battista Vivaldi and Camilla Calicchio were wed in the church of San Giovanni Evangelista (San Zuanne de la Zecca, in Venetian dialect) on 11 June.
-It is unclear whether Giovanna was still living, or, if she was, whether she was able to attend. to be the casewas married and bereaved within the
+It is unclear whether Giovanna was still living, or, if she was, whether she was able to attend.
+It appears to be the case, however, that Camilla was married and bereaved within the narrow period of three weeks.

 5. Gio.
 Francesco Temporini

+The death of Giovanna did not end the relationship of Camilla or her immediate family with the Temporini.
 Giovanna’s brother Gio.
-Francesco Temporini, a curate at San Giovanni in Bragora, may have been a significant force in the early years of Camilla’s marriage. educated and, to judge from wills of parishioners, he was well liked Since the church was simply a parish church, and since his mother was living in the Ca’ Salamon when she died in 1670, iSan Giovanni in Bragora had sixteen priests at the time, but it was not a monastic church.
+Francesco Temporini, a curate at San Giovanni in Bragora, is likely to have been a significant force in the early years of Camilla’s marriage.
+He was well educated and, to judge from wills of parishioners, he was well liked.
+San Giovanni in Bragora had sixteen priests at the time, but it was not a monastic church.
 Housing was external, and he could have been in daily contact with the nearby Temporini-Calicchio-Berti family.
-Gio.
-Francesco he was the only blood relative to whom Camilla could turn.
-Temporini had amassed a substantial library and other property by the time he died on 29 January 1691/2.
-It had fallen to him to administer the terms of his sister’s will and to uphold the provisions of Berti’s earlier testament.
-Upon Temporini’s passing, the implementation of these provisions continued for more than a decade, though not without reexamination.
-Temporini’s

-he was the only priest in Antonio Vivaldi’s family treehe may well have been , and in fact Antonio began his clerical service only a year after the passing of Temporini.
+It had fallen to Gio.
+Francesco to administer the terms of his sister’s will and to uphold the provisions of Berti’s earlier testament.
+In the absence of his sister, he was the only blood relative to whom Camilla could turn.
+When Temporini died on 29 January 1691/2, the implementation of these provisions continued for more than a decade, though not without reexamination.
+Temporini’s library had been a point of special pride.
+Since he was the only priest in Antonio Vivaldi’s family tree, he may well have been the role model for Antonio’s priestly aspirations, and in fact Antonio began his clerical service only a year after the passing of Temporini.

 6. Maternal legacies